esitarz/docs-1/content/platform-guides/basic-api-features/searching.md

 This will return all results containing "smith", including "Smith", "Smithers", and "McSmith".
 The fields searched include `FirstName`,`LastName`, and `UserName`.
 (This of course varies from endpoint to endpoint.
 View each endpoint's documentation for specific details).
-Fields marked âSearchableâ in the API reference will be searched.
+Fields marked 'Searchable' in the API reference will be searched.

 You can optionally specify which fields (of the searchable fields available)